Pradyumn1618/Web_project/README.md

 This is a hotel room booking website.
 Currently hosted on localhost and is using phpmyadmin database.
-The logins, bookings won't work without the database....so I am uploading a screen recording of how it works.